DeadBread76/Raid-Toolbox/README.md

 Supports Windows, Linux, Mac and [Android](https://github.com/DeadBread76/Raid-Toolbox/wiki/How-to-set-up-Termux-to-run-RTB).
 (Tested on Windows 10 Education/Professional, Ubuntu 18.10, Mac OS Sierra and Android 9 with Termux 0.72)

-(Linux has issues with the Voice Chat Spammer, It locks the menu up and you are unable to do anything.
-I am trying to find a fix.)

 ### Need any help?